Who Has a Right to Attend the Milton Public Schools?

 residence of his parent or guardian for the special purpose of

-, the said town may recover tuition from the
+there attending school, the said town may recover tuition from the

 parent or guardian…computed at the regular rate established by the school committee for non-resident pupils, but in no case exceeding the average expense per pupil in such school for said period.
 [Emphasis in original]'